State of Kotlin 2026

 8. Ktor Security Updates

 When: Ongoing.
-Monitor Ktor releases.
+Track Ktor releases.

-Context: CVE-2025-29904 (HTTP Request Smuggling) and CVE-2025-12543 (Undertow Host Header Bypass) demonstrated attack surface in Kotlin web frameworks.
+Context: CVE-2025-29904 (HTTP Request Smuggling) and CVE-2025-12543 (Undertow Host Header Bypass) showed attack surface in Kotlin web frameworks.
 Ktor 3.x received rapid patches throughout 2025.

 Action: Pin Ktor to 3.3.0+ for new projects.
 Audit existing deployments for versions <3.1.1.
 Enable automatic dependency updates via Dependabot or Renovate.